debasish83/django_todo/movierater/README.md

 Beanstalk using hosted mysql, use hosted services like pub-sub/kinesis, cloud-functions/aws-lambda for async processing, Bigquery/Redshift for datawarehouse, bigtable/dynamo-db for no-sql store and ai-platform/sagemaker for machine learning.
-If BQ/Redshift cost becomes a concern for then plan to use django, spark & tf on kubernetes.
+If BQ/Redshift cost becomes a concern then plan to use django, spark & tf on kubernetes.